whacked/gitolite-webui/README.md

 ### settings

-configuration is stored and loaded in json format from `gitolite-webui.js`
+configuration is stored and loaded in yaml format from `config.yml`

+The initial example config by narkisr is in `config-example.yml`.
+Copy this to `config.yml` in the base directory and modify it to your liking.
+The current setup is ready to run, using `test/resources` as the working gitolite-admin directory.

 `gitolite-home` should be set to a working gitolite-admin directory *with trailing slash*